StrideSync

 Connect Your Strava Account

 Click "Connect Strava" and authorize StrideSync to access your activity data.
-This is completely secure and you can disconnect at any time.
+Secure and safe.

 3